samar897/Samar-Saleh-JS-bootcamp-backendfinal-project/README.md

 ## EJS files on View folder and there is partials include two file   <%- include('partials/navbar') %> and  <%- include('partials/footer') %>.

-#- I deploied My project to the server with link: https://blogs-vq8d.onrender.com/.
+#- I deploied My project to the server with link: [My Link website](https://lmsjs.onrender.com/).